dragomirdev/DataTachyonPlatform/integrationlayer/README.md

 The Integration Layer provides the capability to mediate which includes transformation, routing, and protocol conversion to transport service requests from the service requester to the correct service provider.

+The DTP Integration Layer consists of the following Tools

+* Apache Kafka
+* Apache Nifi

+### Apache Kafka

 In Big Data, an enormous volume of data is used.
 Regarding data, we have two main challenges.
 * The first challenge is how to collect large volume of data.
 * The second challenge is to analyze the collected data.

-To overcome those challenges, there is a need for messaging system.
+To overcome those challenges, there is a need for messaging system like Apache Kafka.

-### Apache Kafka

 Apache Kafka is a distributed publish-subscribe messaging system and a robust queue that can handle a high volume of data and enables you to pass messages from one end-point to another.
 * Kafka is designed for distributed high throughput systems, built-in partitioning, replication and inherent fault-tolerance, which makes it a good fit for large-scale message processing applications.